Advance Parole is permission granted to qualified foreign nationals to re-enter the United States after temporarily traveling abroad.

 For more information, please see the USCIS website or our article on humanitarian parole to the United States (linked to in the introduction to this article).

-Advance parole lets non-citizens who do not have a visa return to the U.S. after travel abroad without obtaining a visa.
+Advance parole lets non-citizens who do not have a visa return to the U.S. after traveling abroad without obtaining a visa.

 It also lets immigrants who have applied for certain benefits – such as adjustment of status — preserve their application while they are out of the country.